 Kansas Day at the Museum - Activities

 Take a step back in time as you learn about the low-tech life of the past.
 Try your hand at weaving on a loom, examine a flute made by an American Indian craftsman, or feel wool as you card it for spinning.
-Demonstrators will share their skills in making baskets, spinning yarn, knitting and more.
+Demonstrators will share their skills in making baskets, making wooden flutes, spinning yarn, knitting, weaving, flying model airplanes, and quilting.

 You won't want to miss the opportunity to touch a bison bladder "water bottle", try on a Civil War uniform, examine a candle mold, or sit in a train seat once occupied by a cowboy moving cattle across Kansas.
 These experiences and more are waiting for you at the gallery carts in the museum gallery.